shaheenweb30-ai/clearcents/DARK_THEME_ENHANCEMENT.md

 ## Overview

-The ClearCents application now features a **visually appealing and modern dark theme** with enhanced user experience, better contrast, and smooth transitions.
+The CentraBudget application now features a **visually appealing and modern dark theme** with enhanced user experience, better contrast, and smooth transitions.
 The dark theme is designed to be easier on the eyes and provide a premium feel.

 ## 🎨 Visual Enhancements